-Section 42 of the Instrument includes an exemption from certain provisions in the Instrument that are listed in Appendix C for a derivatives dealer that is a Canadian financial institution that is prudentially regulated by OSFI provided the derivative dealer complies with the corresponding OSFI requirements or Bank Act (Canada) provisions relating to a transaction with a derivatives party.
+Except in British Columbia, section 42 of the Instrument includes an exemption from certain provisions in the Instrument that are listed in Appendix C for a derivatives dealer that is a Canadian financial institution that is prudentially regulated by OSFI provided the derivative dealer complies with the corresponding OSFI requirements or Bank Act (Canada) provisions relating to a transaction with a derivatives party.
 We regard compliance with applicable Bank Act, OSFI guidelines, rules, regulations, interpretations, advisory and practices of OSFI as relevant to compliance with the applicable OSFI requirements.

-A derivatives dealer cannot rely on this exemption unless (i) they are complying with the OSFI requirements or Bank Act requirements that correspond to the provisions specified in Appendix C and (ii) notify the regulator of material non-compliance with the OSFI requirements or Bank Act requirement that correspond to the provisions specified in Appendix C.
+Except in British Columbia, a derivatives dealer cannot rely on this exemption unless (i) they are complying with the OSFI requirements or Bank Act requirements that correspond to the provisions specified in Appendix C and (ii) notify the regulator of material non-compliance with the OSFI requirements or Bank Act requirement that correspond to the provisions specified in Appendix C.